NOI in real estate investing

-Rental properties not only generate ongoing income, but you can predict that income before you buy a property.
-In order to do so, however, you need to know how to run the numbers.
+Rental properties generate ongoing income, and you can predict that income before you buy a property.
+To do so, however, you need to know how to run the numbers like net operating income or NOI.

 What Is NOI in Real Estate?

-First of all, a quick refresher on accounting terms: gross income means “total income before expenses,” while net income means “income left after expenses.”
+First, here’s a quick refresher on accounting terms: gross income means “total income before expenses,” while net income means “income left after expenses.”

 As a final note, both gross and net operating income are calculated as annual numbers.